caelum-n/cs330-javascript/2_dataTypes.md

 ### Naming Variables

 **Requirements**

+ou may not use any reserved words.
+Variables should be written in camelCase. camelCase is a method that allows you to separate words in a phrase by making the first letter of each word capitalize, helping you to not use spaces.
+Names can contain letters, digits, underscores, and dollar signs.
+Names should begin with a letter and can also begin with $ and _ .
+Names are case sensitive (y and Y are different variables).

 **Conventions**
 What about naming conventions?
 Are those enforced by the compiler/interpreter, or just standards in the community?